Commencement

 Senior Celebration Brunch

-Kick off the graduation festivities with a celebration brunch co-hosted by the Office of the Provost and the Office of Alumni Relations.
+Kick off the graduation festivities with a celebration brunch hosted by the Alumni Association.
 The brunch is for all main campus and online/distance learning graduates.

 Commencement Rehearsal